 Drizzle the icing on top and prepare to be amazed. 😉

 I think I found my new favorite dessert.
 Definitely one of the best ways to enjoy all of these fresh summer peaches!
 What’s your favorite way to enjoy peaches?

-More peachy desserts to try: peach Bundt cake (with an incredible brown butter icing), peach streusel muffins, peach cobbler, peach crumble pie, peach crisp, strawberry peach galette, and peach quick bread.Print
+More peachy desserts to try: peach Bundt cake (with an incredible brown butter icing), peach muffins, peach cobbler, peach crumble pie, peach crisp, strawberry peach galette, peach cake, and peach bread.Print